Our Self-Talk Needs a Makeover

 How to Create and Practice Positive Self-Talk

 The first step in creating and practicing positive self-talk is to tune into it.
-The process should take you from being a fly on the wall of your self-talk (a sort of discovery process) to slowly gaining comfort with deliberate and systematic conversations with yourself (out-loud until it becomes second nature).
+The process should take you from being a fly on the wall of your self-talk to slowly gaining comfort with deliberate and systematic conversations with yourself.

 One of my favorite ways to begin getting comfortable with speaking to yourself is repeating affirmations while looking in the mirror, leading to conversing with yourself out loud about decisions, such as weighing the pros and cons of something.

 To maintain positive self-talk, it’s essential to pay attention to how you speak to others as well as identify how those around you influence your self-talk.
-Let’s be honest, hearing friends lament about how impossible it is to find a quality romantic partner, or coworkers whining that it’s impossible to get ahead fuel your negative voice.
-Those false truths that trip you don’t just fall out of the sky after all.
+Let’s be honest, hearing friends lament about how impossible it is to find a quality romantic partner, or coworkers whining that it’s impossible to get ahead feeds your negative voice.
+The false truths that sabotage you don’t just fall out of the sky.

 You’ll gain an awareness of who you need to keep at a distance vs. those you need to engage with more often.
 An overall increase in your self-awareness is a positive side effect of working on your positive self-talk.